2018 Swordfish Tournament Rules

 Radio Channels: VHF channel 72 is the official channel.
 In case of emergency contact the Coast Guard.

-Official Fishing Time: Lines in on Saturday at 8 a.m.
+Official Fishing Time: Lines in on Friday at 11 p.m.
 Fishing is permitted at any time in fishing window.
 Boat may choose day time fishing, night time fishing, or a combination of day and night.
 This is granted to all registered boats and no specification is required to the tournament officials.
 Lines out on Sunday (ANYTIME).
-Registrant are responsible to physically arrive to the weigh station line prior 3:00 p.m.
+Registrant are responsible to physically arrive to the weight station line prior 4:00 p.m.
 There is no additional time for hooked-up fish.

 Scoring : Eligible swordfish will be weighed during the indicated weight station hours each day.
 In case of a tie, the fish will be prioritized by time.
 Therefore, the first swordfish weighed, will win.
 Multiple fish may be weighed but only the heaviest will score.
 Only one prize per boat.
 (Example: You may weigh in a 100lb swordfish on Saturday's weigh in, and then a 200lb swordfish on Sunday's weigh in.
 Only the 200lb will count.
 There is no aggregate weight for the swordfish class.)